ngoonee/fava/fava/help/options.md

 Default: `60`

 If there has been no activity in given number of days since the last balance entry, then the grey uptodate-indicator is shown.
+For this option to be useful, the account(s) for indication need to be specified.
+This is done by adding the metadata line `fava-uptodate-indication: "True"` to the account(s) `open` directive.

 ---